What You’ll Learn 🖥️

 1. Appearance on the screen

-The Harmonics displays show: base and harmonic frequencies, channel name(s), unit(s), data panel,...
+The Harmonics display shows the base and harmonic frequencies, channel names, units, and the data panel.

 2. Display value

-DewesoftX Harmonics display always shows all channels from one module at the same time.
-The Display value defines what the content should be from the channel selector on the right side:
+DewesoftX Harmonics Display always shows all channels from one module simultaneously.
+The Display value setting defines the content based on the selected channel on the right side.

 Voltage